The Lathe of Heaven

+The novel explores themes and philosophies such as positivism, Taoism, behaviorism, and utilitarianism.
+Its central plot surrounds a man whose dreams are able to alter past and present reality and the ramifications of those psychologically derived changes for better and worse.

 Title

 The title is from the writings of Chuang Tzu (Zhuang Zhou) — specifically a passage from Book XXIII, paragraph 7, quoted as an epigraph to Chapter 3 of the novel: